 Climate Change and Risk

-How are climate shocks affecting smallholder farmers in Sub-Saharan Africa and South Asia?
+How can we better understand how SSPs consider adaptation while facing climate risk?
 To learn more about our agenda and opportunities, connect to our CRIFS page.

 Other Topics